Megalodacne

 Megalodacne is a genus of fungivorous beetles in the family Erotylidae.
+Found in much of the world's warmer regions and in some temperate areas, it contains several dozens of species, but its exact delimitation has historically been much disputed and is still not entirely certain today.

 Description

 Adult beetles of the genus Megalodacne range in size from 9 to 22 mm, making them among the larger members of the family.

-Distinguishing characteristics of the genus along with other members of the subfamily Megalodacninae include large eyes and a lack of depressions in the club joint of the antennae.
-The first three tarsomeres are also cylindrical and of similar shape and size, while the fourth is significantly shorter.
+Distinguishing characteristics of the genus along with other members of the subfamily Megalodacninae include large compound eyes and a lack of depressions in the "clubbed" tip of the antennae.
+The first three tarsus segments are slightly flattened cylinders, somewhat expending towards the tip, and of similar shape and size, while the fourth is significantly shorter and partially hidden within the third.
+On the underside, the first three segments have three groups of hairy pads.

-Species of the genus Megalodacne closely resemble members of the genera Episcapha and Episcaphula (some members of which were formerly classified under Megalodacne).
-They also often look superficially similar to several other beetles since the patterns of the markings of yellow, orange, or red on the elytra (called fascia) of Megalodacne are shared by many other beetle species.
+Species of the genus Megalodacne closely resemble members of the genera Episcapha, Episcaphula and Mimodacne (which were formerly entirely or partly included in Megalodacne).
+They also often look superficially similar to several other beetles since the patterns of the markings of yellow, orange, or red on the elytra (called "fascia") of Megalodacne are shared by many other beetle species.

+Megalodacne adults are distinguished from the closest relatives by a combination of traits: large size and a somewhat convex back, compound eyes with large ommatidia (indicating nocturnal or crepuscular habits), a pronotum that is wider than long and has distinctly margined sides, maxillary palps with a blunt and obliquely cut-off tip segment, and an antenna "club" which never involves the seventh segment (and usually only starts with the ninth).

-An example of which is the sap beetle (Nitidulidae) genus Glischrochilus.
-Their native ranges sometimes overlap as well, making it easy to confuse the two (as with Megalodacne fasciata, Megalodacne heros, and the nitulidid Glischrochilus fasciatus from eastern North America).
+Among those beetles most often confused with Megalodacne is the sap beetle (Nitidulidae) genus Glischrochilus.
+Their native ranges overlap, making it easy to confuse them (as with Megalodacne fasciata, Megalodacne heros, and the nitulidid Glischrochilus fasciatus from eastern North America).
 The best way to tell them apart is by size, as sap beetles are generally small, ranging from 2 to 12 mm in length.
 Glischrochilus reaches a maximum length of only 12 mm.
 Megalodacne on the other hand are large beetles ranging from 9 to 22 mm.
 The elytra of the sap beetles which most resemble Megalodacne also do not cover the whole abdomen and leave the last abdominal segment(s) exposed.
 The elytra of Megalodacne, on the other hand, completely cover the abdomen.

 Ecology

 Megalodacne species feed on harder bracket fungi than smaller members of the family.
 The fungi eaten include Ganoderma and Fomes species.

-Some tropical nocturnal species of Megalodacne are attracted to light.